Audit Committee Charter

 - The General Auditor shall functionally report directly to the Audit Committee and administratively to the Chief Executive Officer.

-- The Audit Committee shall review and approve the General Auditor's proposed annual audit plan and financial budget and staffing.
+- The Audit Committee shall annually review and approve the charter of the internal audit function, and the General Auditor's proposed annual audit plan, financial budget and staffing, and overall risk-assessment methodology, and shall approve any significant interim changes to the foregoing.

-- The Audit Committee shall receive periodic communications from the General Auditor on the completion status of the annual audit plan, as well as a summary of significant changes made to such plan.
+- The Audit Committee shall receive periodic communications from the General Auditor on the completion status of the annual audit plan (including any significant changes made to such plan), as well as the results of internal and external quality assurance reviews.

 - The Audit Committee shall discuss with management and the independent registered public accounting firm, and resolve, any disagreements between the auditors and management regarding financial reporting.